Growing Saffron Crocus ~ A Spice Worth Growing

 Soil & Planting Requirements for Growing Saffron Crocus

-Saffron corms don’t need tons of amendment or extra rich soil, but some compost mixed in is good, or even some bone meal.
-Corms, bulbs and tubers in general just don’t like to sit in wet, clay, poorly drained soil—they can rot!
-In fact, it’s been said to avoid watering saffron during the dormant season (summer) but, it is truly so hot and dry here, that I did water my full-sun saffron area during the Summer and things did fine.
-I do water that section of garden sparingly anyway, as it has other drought tolerant plants in it.
-For my new, partial shade saffron patch, I will try watering waaaaay less in Summer and see what happens.
+Saffron corms don’t need tons of amendment or extra rich soil, but I do top with compost and some bone meal at the end of Summer before the saffron corms should be sprouting.
+In general, corms, bulbs and tubers in general just don’t like to sit in wet, clay, poorly drained soil—they can rot!
+In fact, it’s been said to avoid watering saffron during the dormant season (summer) but, it is truly so hot and dry here that I do slightly water my saffron during the Summer.

 How to Plant Your Saffron Corms